emaphp/eMapper/README.md

     //...
 }
 ```
-The *User* class defines the **profile** property as a one-to-one associaton with the *Profile* class.
+The *User* class defines the **profile** property as a one-to-one association with the *Profile* class.
 Notice that this time the *@Attr* annotation defines the property name as a value, not as an argument.
 Also, this association is declared as **lazy**, which means that is not evaluated right away.
 The following example shows how to obtain a *Profile* instance and its associated user.

 ```php
 //obtain the profile with ID = 100